KevinVanDerSchans/cine-scape-react-native/readme.md

         - Top Rated Movies

     ⚛️ SEARCH ENGINE
-          Up to 20 results related to the title of the movie we have searched for
+          Up to 20 results related to the title of the Movie we have searched for

     ⚛️ MOVIE DETAIL PAGE
         - Movie image